mongodb/docs/source/includes/changelog/atlas-2021.rst

   - ``australia-southeast2`` (Melbourne, Australia)
   - ``europe-central2`` (Warsaw, Poland)

-- Adds support for cluster tier auto-scaling to low-CPU class clusters.
+- Adds support for :ref:`cluster tier auto-scaling <cluster-autoscaling>` to low-CPU class clusters.

-- Enables cluster tier auto-scaling by default for all new |service| clusters created via the web interface.
+- Enables :ref:`cluster tier auto-scaling <cluster-autoscaling>` by default for all new |service| clusters created via the web interface.

-- Supports using :ref:`Live Migration <live-migration>` for MongoDB deployments running MongoDB 5.0.
+- Supports using :ref:`Live Migration from Ops Manager or Cloud Manager <migrate-from-com>` for MongoDB deployments running MongoDB 5.0.

 - Introduces metrics alerts for |service| serverless instances.